 Niacinamide, a form of vitamin B3, is one of the most potent multi-benefit skincare actives available.
 Niacinamide has antioxidant properties and offers a host of benefits when it comes to the signs of aging.

 Niacinamide soothes dry skin and helps to improve epidermal barrier function by decreasing transepidermal water loss.
-It does this through an increase in ceramide production and an increase in cell turnover.
-Niacinamide decreases hyperpigmentation, fine lines and wrinkles, blotchiness, and sallowness.
+It does this through an increase in ceramide production and cell turnover to remove dead skin cells.

 Niacinamide’s antioxidant properties help to protect skin from damaging UV rays.
-Niacinamide protects skin from free radicals, which lead to visible signs of aging, including fine lines, wrinkles, and hyperpigmenation.
+Niacinamide protects skin from free radicals, which lead to visible signs of aging, including fine lines, wrinkles, and hyperpigmentation.

-Niacinamide also works as an anti-inflammatory and calms the skin.
+Niacinamide is an active ingredient that also works as an anti-inflammatory and calms the skin.
 Niacinamide has even been shown to be an effective treatment for melasma as it reduces pigmentation and inflammation.

-If you suffer from acne, niacinamide can help regulate sebum production, leading to a reduction in acne and breakouts.
+If you suffer from acne or have oily skin, niacinamide can help regulate sebum production, reducing acne and breakouts.

 The Benefits of Niacinamide and Retinol When Used Together